 Tips for Making a Great Roy Rogers

-There is not much to the Roy Rogers drink though both of the elements warrant a little discussion.
+There is not much to the Roy Rogers drink though both of the ingredients warrant a little discussion.
 By making some good decisions, you can transform this simple drink into a great one.

-The are an excellent base though both are already very sweet and do not really need to be sweetened further.
+They are an excellent base though both are already very sweet and do not really need to be sweetened any further.

 As an alternative, try making a Roy Rogers with a more artisanal cola like that offered by Q Drinks.
 Q Kola is naturally flavored with the actual kola nut that gave this style of soda its name.
 It is a drier, less sweet soda and the perfect candidate for a little grenadine enhancement.

 Another favorite cola for the Roy Rogers is the one from Jones Soda Co.
-This one is sweetened with pure cane sugar rather than high fructose corn syrup and it is fabulous!
+This one is sweetened with pure cane sugar rather than high fructose corn syrup and it is considerably more refreshing than the big brands.

 Who Was Roy Rogers?